carlosdelest/elasticsearch/README.md

 ```

 At which point the typical `git add`, `git commit` and `git push` workflow would be used to push these changes to a
 remote branch.
 Similarly, you can revert uncommitted changes by simply doing `git checkout elasticsearch`.
+To `git checkout a-specific-branch` in the `elasticsearch` submodule, you can `cd elasticsearch` into the submodule folder.

 ### Working on submodule code